• Home

 How long does this baked pumpkin quinoa keep?

 This recipe will keep in the fridge for 5-7 days!
-I recommend leaving off the pomegranate and pumpkin seeds for longer keep time.
+I recommend leaving off the pomegranate and pumpkin seeds for a longer keep time.

 Can I meal prep this quinoa?

 Absolutely!
-I suggest topping it with pumpkin and pomegranate seeds right before serving, but otherwise you can batch cook this and pack it for when you would like to eat it.
+I suggest topping it with pumpkin and pomegranate seeds right before serving, but otherwise, you can batch-cook this and pack it for when you would like to eat it.

 Looking for other easy dinner recipes?